-The roads system is to be designed to be less auto-dominated, and is to be more favourable to the needs of pedestrians, cyclists and transit.
+The roads system is intended to be less auto-dominate and more favourable to the needs of pedestrians, cyclists and transit.
 Principles of traffic calming will be applied to ensure the safety and attractiveness of the public realm for cyclists and pedestrians.
 The pedestrian and bicycle network is to be integrated with the 'Greenways' system.

 'Greenways' will be multi-functional public corridors for views to the escarpment, active transportation and sustainable urban drainage systems or Low Impact Development Systems (LIDS).
-They will provide visual and physical connections to parks, natural heritage and cultural landscape features, schools and facilities, neighbourhoods and centres.
-'Greenways' expand opportunities for urban greening and recreation, provide alternate ways to move through the village and enhance the experience of nature and community life.
-'Greenways' may or may not include vehicular travel lanes depending on their primary function and location.
+They will provide visual and physical connections to parks, natural heritage and cultural landscape features, schools and facilities, neighbourhoods and centres 'Greenways' may or may not include vehicular travel lanes depending on their primary function and location.